zsb87/SpeechRecognitionBenchmark/README.md

 You can adjust how much noise corrupted the audio file by adjusting SNR value in decibel scale.
 SNR means signal-to-noise ratio, and it is simply how much the audio is corrupted by the noise.

-We included 15 noise files, which are free open sources, and you can also download [online](http://pbblogassets.s3.amazonaws.com/uploads/2016/09/15-Free-Ambient-Sound-Effects.zip).
+We used some free open source noise files, which was downloaded [here](http://pbblogassets.s3.amazonaws.com/uploads/2016/09/15-Free-Ambient-Sound-Effects.zip).
+However, you can use any other noise files other than these.

 ## DeepSpeech Model